-After nine years as head coach, Nielsen has coached the Yellowjackets to some of their greatest success in women’s program history.
+In ten years as head coach, Nielsen has coached the Yellowjackets to some of their greatest success in women’s program history.
 Rochester finished the 2009-10 season ranked #20 in the nation after finishing 4th at the UAA Championships, upsetting 14th-ranked Washington University in the first round.
 The Yellowjackets also received a national ranking during the 2010-11 campaign, finishing 5th in the conference.
-Last season, UR returned to the national rankings, peaking as high as #35 in late April.
+In 2016-17, UR returned to the national rankings, peaking as high as #35 in late April.

 Under the tutelage of Nielsen, Rochester women have accounted for two ITA Northeast Regional Singles titles, three New York State Division III championships, four ITA All-American awards and seven All-UAA honors.
 In 2010, Frances Tseng earned both the UAA and ITA Northeast Regional Rookie of the Year Awards.
 Coach Nielsen has also had two players selected to compete in the NCAA Division III Singles Championships (Lia Weiner in 2011 and Frances Tseng in 2012).

 The Rochester men have also progressed under the leadership of Nielsen.
-Over the past nine seasons, the Yellowjackets have been consistently ranked in the competitive Northeast Region, reaching a high of #13 and also earning a national ranking of #37 to start the 2014-15 season.
-In the fall of 2014, the UR duo of Julian Danko and Ben Shapiro reached the semifinals at the ITA Northeast Regional Championships.
-Ian Baranowski and Aaron Mevorach then accomplished the same feat in the fall of 2015 with Sam Leeman and Andrew Nunno reaching the semifinals representing Rochester for the third year in a row.
+Over the past ten seasons, the Yellowjackets have been consistently ranked in the competitive Northeast Region, reaching a high of #13 and also earning a national ranking of #37 to start the 2014-15 season.
+Three Rochester doubles teams reached the semifinals of the ITA Northeast Regional Championships for three straight seasons from 2013-14 to 2016-17.
 UR's Jonny Baker earned All-UAA 2nd Team honors in 2014-15, the first men's player to earn All-Conference accolades during Nielsen's time leading the program.

 Along with the strong performance on the court, the Yellowjackets have seen much success in the classroom under Nielsen.
 Since the 2008-09 season, over 70 players have earned the ITA Scholar-Athlete Award and have been named to the UAA All-Academic Team.
 The women have earned the ITA All-Academic Team Award (average team GPA of 3.2 or above) all nine years, while the men have received the recognition seven times under Nielsen.